Bernard Aluwihare

 Uda Walawwe Bernard Herbert Aluwihare also known as Bernard Aluwihare (6 April 1902 - 22 January 1961) was a Sri Lankan lawyer and politician who served in both the State Council of Ceylon and Parliament of Sri Lanka.
 He was a Sri Lankan Cabinet Minister and Member of Parliament from Matale.
 He became the Minister of Education and Cultural Affairs in Second Dudley Senanayake cabinet in 1960.

 Early life and education

 Born to a Kandyan radala family, son of T. B. Aluwihare and Panebokke Tikiri Kumarihamy, daughter of Panabokke Dissawe.
 His mother died two days after his birth.
 His elder brothers were Richard Aluwihare and William Aluwihare.
 Educated at Trinity College, Kandy and S. Thomas' College, Mount Lavinia, he studied law at the Ceylon Law College and qualified as a Proctor and there after went to Jesus College, Oxford for further studies in law.
 He established his legal practice in the unofficial bar of Kandy, William Gopallawa was one of his juniors.
-He married Dr Florence Ram who he met in England, she was the daughter of Dr L. Ram from India.
+He married Dr Florence Ram whom he met in England, she was the daughter of Dr L. Ram from India.
 The family had a close friendship with the Nehru–Gandhi family.